 The attic space has so much potential!
 It's around 700 - 900 square feet depending on how you include the dormers.
 It is already equipped with heating, cooling and a bathroom.
-Right now it's my 17 year old girl's dream come true...a gigantic room of her own with it's own bathroom!
+Right now it's my 17 year old girl's dream come true...a gigantic room of her own with a bathroom!

-It order for this to be a 17 year old girls room instead of a 7 year old girls room, I had to cover the lavender with dark purple accents.
+It order for this to be a 17 year old girls room instead of a 7 year old girls room, I had to cover the lavender walls and dark purple accents.
 I painted everything but the bathroom Sherwin Williams Pure White.
 (It truly needs a second coat of paint but since so much future demolition is going to take place in this space, I decided to hold off.)
 I also added these lovely white cafe curtains on all four of the dormer windows.
 As you can see these windows are just the right height for our little Maggie dog!

 My daughter Carolyn has her full size boho decorated bedroom in one of the dormers, a desk area in another, a living room/reading area and a sleepover area with two twin mattresses.
 It's really a space made for a teenage girl!

+Attic space in older homes is often surprisingly large and often converted into living space along the way.
 Once upon a time, the original owners stored things up here.
 I imagine some old trunks, suitcases and odds and ends.
 The storage would have been limited to what would fit up the staircase and through a 27 inch wide doorway.
 This limit is still imposed today.
 Thus, the beginning of the current drywall job problem.
 So many small odd pieces of drywall were tacked up with visible seams joined together by the wrong kind of drywall tape.
 The carpet is worn and I can feel several holes in the floor boards underneath the carpet.

 Our current plan (after our daughter leaves for college) is to: